Many people on the internet want to sell you the idea that there’s a magic formula for how to get rich quick.

 - The wealth equation.
 The two factors that allow you to increase your wealth are your ability to add value and your business acumen.
 Optimizing these two factors can allow you to grow your wealth fast.

-Having The Right Mindset
+Having the Right Money Mindset to Get Rich

 There are many products and systems that promise you the secret to instant riches.